karanheera/AI-Chatbot-Pipeline-using-Transformers/README.md

 ### Prerequisites

 Ensure you have **Python** installed on your system.
-The required Python packages are listed in the `requirements.txt` file.
+The required Python packages are listed in the `requirement.txt` file.

 1. Clone the repository:
    ```bash